Talent Pipelines: Definition, Strategy, Benefits & Tactics

 What is a candidate persona?

 A candidate persona is a semi-fictional representation of your ideal candidate.
-This persona is formed by defining the characteristics, skills and traits that make up your perfect hire.
+This persona is formed by defining the characteristics, skills and traits that make up your ideal hire.

 Creating personas help guide your hiring process and help you identify the talent that is the best fit for your organisation.
 Persona creation is an essential part of any successful recruitment marketing strategy.